Graham-72/bulk_media_upload/README.md

 # Bulk Media Upload

-With Bulk Media Upload you can upload a bunch of (media) files and a new node will be created for every file.
+With Bulk Media Upload you can upload a batch of (media) files and a new node will be created for every file.
 The files are selected via a browser file upload dialog and can be stored in a media, file or image field.
 Also default values can be chosen for the other fields